Flob81/plugin003_TL/README.md

 ### Notes

-- Use the `forge deploy` command when you want to persist code changes.
+- Use `forge deploy` to persist code changes.
-- Use the `forge install` command when you want to install the app on a new site.
+- Use `forge install` to install the app on a new site.
-- Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.
+- Once the app is installed on a site, deployments automatically update the app without reinstalling.

 ## Support